TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/dart/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Prime Number](https://sampleprograms.io/projects/prime-number) in [Dart](https://sampleprograms.io/languages/dart) page!
+Welcome to the [Prime Number](https://sampleprograms.io/projects/prime-number) in [Dart](https://sampleprograms.io/languages/dart)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution